ganeshhubale/programs/InterviewQuestions/Testing/Company/highlevel.md

 Q.6 How to build automation framework from scrach?

 Q.7 Give me test cases for upload file feature with jpg and pdf support and 5mb size

+Q.8 can we use nested it or describe blocks

+Q.9 Tell me API responses with its meaning

+Q.10 Write test cases for a lift